A convergent adaptive finite element stochastic Galerkin method based on multilevel expansions of random fields: Adaptive solver

 By \Cref{prop:operator compression} and using that $c_B \norm{q}_{\cV(\mathbb T)} \leq \norm{B_\ell q}_{\mathcal{V}(\mathbb{T})'}$, we thus obtain

 With~\eqref{eq:r0 estimate} it follows that

 A combination of the preceding estimates yields the result. \end{proof}

 \begin{remark} The number of steps of the PCG method in \Cref{alg:galerkin solve} terminates after a uniform finite number of steps since we require a fixed relative accuracy.
-Hence, the computational complexity of the algorithm does not deteriorate when successive mesh refinements take place. \end{remark}
+Hence, the computational complexity of the algorithm does not deteriorate when successive mesh refinements take place.
+Furthermore, the operator compression parameter~$\ell$ is chosen as a fixed value, similarly depending only on a fixed relative tolerance.
+The complexity of one iteration of the CG method can thus be bounded by a fixed multiple of $N(\T^k)$, and consequently the same holds true for each call of \textsc{GalerkinSolve} in \Cref{alg: adaptive method}. \end{remark}